When to visit the vet?

 -

 Is there a treatment for Aujeszky’s disease in cats?
 Currently, there is no specific antiviral treatment for cats.
-Care is limited to supporting the symptoms and improving the general well-being of affected animals.
+Care is limited to supporting symptoms and improving the overall well-being of affected animals.

 -